woadey/woadey.github.io/content/posts/htb/tier2.md

 `smbclient \\\\10.129.91.127\\backups`

-The only file housed here iis `prod.dtsConfig`.
+The only file housed here is `prod.dtsConfig`.

 *file: prod.dtsConfig*
 ```